A one-year cohort-based program that prepares you to lead with confidence

 The Director of Graduate Studies is committed to creating a collaborative relationship among faculty, students, and industry experts.
 Throughout the masters in international management program, you engage directly with experienced professionals both in the classroom and in real work situations, learning current best practices and putting them to use.
 You also benefit from Academic Travel, visiting organizations that you study in international locations, and Practical Experience, bridging the gap between coursework and career.

 Our Master of Science in International Management is designed for people:

-from many different educational and professional backgrounds who have a commitment to being responsible, strategic, entrepreneurial and innovative leaders and want a small cohort program with a strong leadership development and mentoring component
+from many different educational and professional backgrounds who have a commitment to being responsible, strategic, entrepreneurial and innovative leaders and want a small cohort program with strong leadership development and mentoring component.

 The second week focuses on leadership development skills.
 We follow a semester system with a one-month break from mid-December to mid-January.

 The Leadership Program and preparation for your Practical Experience run over the entire year.
 Over the summer, you conduct the Practical Experience.

 Tuition and Fees

 Tuition for the Master of Science in International Management is paid in Swiss Francs only.